 Sequence Feature Settings Dialog Box

-Select View→Feature Settings... menu entry in an alignment window to open the feature settings dialog box, which allows you to precisely control the presence and appearance of sequence features for the current alignment.
+Select View→Feature Settings... in an alignment window to open the feature settings dialog box, which allows precise control of the visibility and appearance of sequence features for an alignment view.

 Feature settings pop-up menu